 But there’s one thing that makes this plant far less romantic when you give one to your partner – a pest infestation.

-How to Use Neem Oil for Orchid Pests
+How to Use Neem Oil Sprays for Orchid Pests

 Using neem on an orchid isn’t much different than on other plants.

-The following considerations will not only keep your orchids happy and healthy but can be applied to other flowering plants as well.
+The following considerations will keep your orchids happy and healthy and can be applied to other flowering plants.

 - Avoid direct sunlight during treatment – Neem oil dissipates quickly, but a foliar spray is still water-based and can lead to sunburn when the wet leaves are exposed to direct sunlight.